 To achieve the recycle rate goal stated in the VT CAC, Virginia Tech requires an appropriate number of waste stations, both outside and inside of our facilities.
-All recycling containers for new construction and major renovations must be able to accommodate single stream recycling.
+All recycling containers for new construction and major renovations must be able to accommodate single-stream recycling.

-1. Outside the Building:

-- a.
-The design of the waste management serving area shall provide a concrete slab 26 feet wide by 14 feet deep to accommodate an 8 cubic yard single stream recycling container and another 8 cubic yard trash container placed side-by-side.
-It must provide an access route to accommodate an AASHTO WB-40 Design Vehicle.
-In order to accommodate this design vehicle during loading and unloading operations, a concrete road surface shall be placed along the entire 26-foot width of the concrete slab and extended outward and perpendicular a distance of 8 feet. - b.
-Outdoor waste stations for personal use should consist of an appropriate number of pairs of containers placed side-by-side with one designated and labeled for "single stream recycling" and the other designated and labeled for "trash."
+- 1. Outside the building: - a.
+The design of the waste management serving area shall: - i.
+Accommodate an 8 cu. yd. single-stream recycling container and another 8 cu. yd. trash container placed side-by-side; - ii.
+Provide enough space for sufficient access for personnel and vehicles in-and-out of the waste collection area; and - iii.
+Provide an access route to accommodate an AASHTO WB-40 design vehicle.
+To accommodate this design vehicle during loading and unloading operations, a concrete road surface shall be placed along the entire width of the concrete slab and shall extend outward and perpendicular for the length of the concrete slab. - b.
+Outdoor waste stations for personal use should consist of an appropriate number of pairs of containers placed side-by-side with one designated and labeled for "single-stream recycling" and the other designated and labeled for "trash."
 The containers must conform to our design standards for outdoor furnishings.

-2. Inside the building:

-- a.
-Indoor waste stations shall consist of an appropriate number of pairs of non-combustible collection containers placed side-by-side with one designated and labeled for "single stream recycling" and the other designated and labeled for "trash." - b.
+- 2. Inside the building: - a.
+Indoor waste stations shall consist of an appropriate number of pairs of non-combustible collection containers placed side-by-side with one designated and labeled for "single-stream recycling" and the other designated and labeled for "trash." - b.
 Ideally containers will be recessed into the interior walls of the building so as to not protrude into the hallway space.
 If that is not possible the containers shall be placed on the floor and secured to the building structure to meet fire code. - c.
 The quantity and design for indoor waste stations in residential buildings will vary.
 Coordinate with Student Affairs during the initial design.